 Both law enforcement agencies and individual officers have a duty to use the appropriate amount of force for a given situation.
-Excessive force is force beyond what an officer reasonably believes to be necessary.
+Excessive force is force beyond what an officer reasonably believes to be a necessary use of force.
 Of course, this is a broad definition: Excessive force claims are highly fact specific.

 Civil Rights Law and Police Misconduct in Oregon